 Another aspect we don’t often share is how embarrassingly many of our symptoms can be.
 Yes, fibromyalgia is painful, but it also creates cognitive and other physical issues that we cannot control.
 If our friends and family knew how embarrassing those symptoms were, they might have a little more compassion.

 Alternative Fibromyalgia Pain-Relief Options

 As I shared before, pharmaceutical treatments for fibromyalgia failed to improve my symptoms or life.
 One treatment, in particular, increased the amount of nerve pain I experienced.
 When it was decided that I should go off of it, I followed my doctor’s instructions for weaning off slowly.
 Everything was fine until 24 hours after my final dose.

 I suffered from the worst detoxification process ever!!
 My doctor compared it worse than coming off of meth!
 For seven months, I suffered from excessive sweating.
 My bedsheets and clothing had to be changed twice daily, even though my house was set at 68 degrees.
 I feared to sleep because every time I closed my eyes, I would wake up screaming from night terrors.
 My body felt like it had bugs crawling inside and out!
 And the pain, oh God the pain!
 I don’t wish what I went through on anyone.

 It is because of this horrific experience that I turned to alternative and natural options.
-In addition to chiropractic care, my pain-management plan includes but is not limited to daily PEMF therapy with Oska Pulse, cannabis, and herbal remedies for inflammation.
+In addition to chiropractic care, my pain-management plan includes but is not limited to daily PEMF therapy, cannabis, and herbal remedies for inflammation.
 This combination has taken my fibromyalgia-related symptoms and pain from some of my worst to my least.